 You can see your disk space information – used and awailable.

-At the end lets take couple images with camera and store to flash directory images.
-First create new directory in usbflash drive:
+In the end, let’s take a couple of images with a camera and store them to flash directory images.
+First, create a new directory on a USB flash drive:

 sudo mkdir /mnt/4gusbdrive/images

 Images file will be placed in the images folder as you can see that mounter drive requires superuser (sudo) privileges for writing files.
 This is because we mounted drive, and by default, it is set to root user and root group instead of user pi and group pi.
 For this wee need to mount drive with proper user and group like this:

 Then you can write, store photos without using sudo.